 We are aiming to support projects which offer a clearly articulated benefit for developing institutional/transnational education partnerships which can focus on one or more primary themes, including designing and delivering joint qualifications, enhancing student outcomes and employability skills, strengthening institutional capacity in the areas of governance, leadership, quality assurance, and management, and creating new career pathways and career development programmes for staff, students, and graduates.

 In order to align with industry or social needs, projects should also include a third partner (Supportive Partner) such as an NGO, development agency, chamber of commerce, organised industry zone, or municipality.

 We welcome project applications with the following primary themes:

-- Developing the capacity of internationalisation, student affairs and career counselling professionals.
+- Creating new and innovative career pathways and career development programmes for academics, professional staff, students and graduates, developing the capacity of internationalisation, student affairs and career counselling professionals.